 When the skins and water have reduced to a thin syrup, strain and press the skins to get as much color as possible from them.

 Put a piece of parchment paper or foil on top of the apple slices, then place a plate on the top (upside down).
 This plate will sink into the soufflé dish so make sure it's a little smaller in diameter than the soufflé dish you use.
 Stack some bowls or plates on top of the plate for a bit of added weight and pressure.

 The Gateau will leak sometimes, so it's a good idea to have a pan to catch dripping in the lower oven rack.

 It will take up to 14 hours to render this into a perfect jelly!

-One variation to this French Apple Cake Recipe is to place your Gateau between blind baked crusts (pre-baked crusts).
-One way I have done this was to prepare two flat crusts while the gateau was cooling.
+One variation to this French Gateau aux Pommes is to place your Gateau between blind baked crusts (pre-baked crusts).
+One way I have done this was to prepare two flat crusts while the Gateau was cooling.
 The crusts are plain pie crust pressed to the bottom of a spring form.
 Some dry beans placed on top for weight while baking help to keep the crusts flat, and 20 minutes later you have two crust discs.
-Then, you would place the gateau onto one crust, and top with the other.
+Then, you would place the Gateau onto one crust, and top with the other.

 However, I often serve the Gateau sans crust and rather make a caramel topping by reducing brown sugar in water with some ginger for flavor.
 The caramel is poured over the entire Gateau and then crusted with almond chips.

 I also always prepare a whipped cream and yogurt topping by mixing 1/2 whipped cream and 1/2 plain yogurt.
 This 1/2 and 1/2 topping is unsweetened because the apple Gateau is so sweet with the caramel and itself being intensely flavorful, the cream topping is perfect without added sugar.